osoftteam/googleQt/README.md

 ###Current status
 Work in progress, getting ready for beta.
-Resumable gdrive upload will be implemeted later, concurrent parallel requests implemented for Gmail.
+Resumable gdrive upload will be implemeted later, concurrent requests implemented for Gmail.
 Caching for GMail not completed.

 ###Features
 - connect to Gdrive, Gmail, GTask Google API.
 - request OAuth2 token
 - autorefresh access tokem
 - functions & classes to work with API
-- methods for concurrent parallel requests
+- methods for parallel requests for selected services
 - caching cloud data for selected services